Small ball (baseball): Alternative usages

-Sometimes, the term may be used (also correctly, since it is an informal term) to refer to any of the parts of the broader strategy defined above.
-This may include a bunt single, the hit and run play, a sacrifice fly, the contact play, etc.

-"Small ball" can also be used to refer to any of the important but less glamorous techniques that individual players use to contribute to their team's success, such as a baserunner sliding toward a fielder to disrupt a potential double play, backing up other players in case of an overthrow, or attempting to take an extra base during the defensive team's effort to throw out a fellow baserunner.
-The contact play is another example.
-With runners at second and third or just a runner at third, the runners automatically advance when they see that the ball was hit on a downward plane resulting in a ground ball.
-If the ball is thrown home in order to cut down at the plate the runner from third attempting to score, that runner tries to get into a rundown to allow the batter to advance to second base.
-In this sense, it is the plays themselves, rather than the overall strategy, that are referred to as small ball.
+"Small ball" can also be used to refer to any of the important but less glamorous techniques that individual players use to contribute to their team's success, also referred to as "baseball fundamentals".
+Examples include a baserunner sliding toward a fielder to disrupt a potential double play, or attempting to take an extra base during the defensive team's effort to throw out a fellow baserunner.
+Also the contact play, where runners at second and third, or just a runner at third, automatically advance when they see that the ball was hit on the ground.

 When aggregated, such individual efforts can amount to small-ball tactics even when not deliberately deployed by a team's manager.
-For example, if the lead-off batter reaches base, a series of individual moves can lead to run totals resembling those of the big-inning strategy but scored one at a time.